silx-kit/pyFAI/doc/source/index.rst

 The core idea is to redistribute the signal acquired with the experimental geometry into a geometry suitable for further analysis, like Rietveld refinement for power data or Inverse Fourier Transform for SAXS data.
-Unlike interpolation, this re-distribution conserves the signal, its variance and can be used for other types of transformation like distortion correction.
+Unlike interpolation, this redistribution conserves the signal, its variance and can be used for other types of transformation like distortion correction.

 Since the alignment of the beam, the sample and the detector can never be perfect,